Mental Health Case Types

 - The Court will review the petition and either grant or deny the petition

-- If the Court grants the petition, a certified copy of the documents filed is sent to the Sheriff’s Office
+- If the Court grants the petition, a certified copy of the documents filed is sent

-- The Sheriff’s Office will serve the individual and deliver them to the nearest receiving facility
+- The Sheriff’s Office will serve the individual and deliver them to the nearest receiving

-- A person may not be held in a receiving facility for involuntary examination longer than 72 hours
+- A person may not be held in a receiving facility for involuntary examination longer

 - The initiating petition can be completed online using Adobe Acrobat and then printed